asifhg/CGold/docs/tutorials/variables/environment.rst

   -- Generating done
   -- Build files have been written to: /.../usage-of-variables/_builds

-But environment variable remains the same on :ref:`build step <build>`:
+But environment variables are unchanged in the :ref:`build step <build>`:

 .. literalinclude:: /examples/usage-of-variables/env-configure/CMakeLists.txt
   :language: cmake